Bicycle touring: Touring bike

 Cycle touring beyond the range of a day trip may need a bike capable of carrying heavy loads.
 Although many different bicycles can be used, specialist touring bikes are built to carry appropriate loads and to be ridden more comfortably over long distances.

 A typical bicycle would have a longer wheelbase for stability and heel clearance, frame fittings for front and rear pannier racks, additional water bottle mounts, frame fittings for front and rear mudguards/fenders, a broader range of gearing to cope with the increased weight, and touring tires which are wider to provide more comfort on backroads.
 "Ultralight tourers" choose traditional road bicycles or "Audax" or randonneur bicycles for speed and simplicity.
 However, these bikes are harder to ride on unmade roads, which may limit route options.
 Since about 2015, gravel bikes are a new option to combine speed and unpaved road capabilities.
 For some, the advantages of a recumbent bicycle are particularly relevant to touring.
 To lessen the weight carried on the bicycle, or increase luggage capacity, touring cyclists may use bicycle trailers.
 For a "supported" rider, luggage carrying is not important and a wider range of bicycle types may be suitable depending on the terrain.

 Navigation

+There are many navigation tools for bicycle touring, including smartphone apps, websites, and dedicated tools such as a GPS navigation device.
+As riding is typically done at extended periods without access to a power source, GPS navigation devices that are typically powered by replaceable batteries can be advantageous compared to smartphones.

-There are many navigation apps and websites available for bicycle touring.
-Sometimes GPS routes lead to a dead trail, in this case most bicycle tourers simply backtrack and try another route.
+GPS-based navigation may sometimes lead to impassible terrain or a dead trail; in such cases, most bicycle tourers simply backtrack and try another route.